 Academic Support Services

-Professional advisors are assigned to students who have not been admitted to the institution and are taking courses on a space-available basis.
+Professional advisors are available to students who have not been admitted to the institution and are taking courses on a space-available basis.

-Students who have questions regarding general academic policies and procedures, as well as about other aspects of University programs, are encouraged to contact Advising in 119 Payson Smith Hall on the Portland campus (780-4040), 119 Bailey Hall on the Gorham campus (780-5652), and 119 Lewiston-Auburn College in Lewiston (753-6500).
+Students who have questions regarding general academic policies and procedures, as well as about other aspects of University programs, are encouraged to contact Advising in 137 Luther Bonney Hall on the Portland campus (780-4040), 119 Bailey Hall on the Gorham campus (780-5652), and 119 Lewiston-Auburn College on the Lewiston campus (753-6500).

 Community Engagement And Career Development

-The Office of Community Engagement and Career Development (CECD) helps prepare students for life, work and citizenship through career development, service learning, internship, and other community-based learning opportunities.
-CECD serves as a catalyst for university and community partnerships that enhance student learning and benefit our communities.
+The Office of Community Engagement and Career Development (CECD) helps prepare students for life, work, and citizenship through career development, service learning, internships, and other community-based learning opportunities.
+The CECD serves as a catalyst for university and community partnerships that enhance student learning and benefit our communities.
 The office also serves as the portal for community organizations and businesses interested in collaborating with USM by hosting internships and service opportunities and helping students prepare for employment.

-Students receive assistance finding both academic, for-credit and paid internships.
+Students receive assistance in finding both academic, for-credit, and paid internships.
 Most academic programs at USM offer internships for academic credit.
-CECD maintains a current list of these and other academic internship opportunities, assists students on request with placements for their academic internships, manages authorizations for out-of-state internships, and provides general support to academic programs which offer course-based internships.
+The CECD maintains a current list of these and other academic internship opportunities, assists students upon request with placements for their academic internships, manages authorizations for out-of-state internships, and provides general support to academic programs that offer course-based internships.
 We assist students with securing paid internships through our career development services and our electronic recruiting system.

 Community service is an opportunity for students to gain valuable experience, pursue passions and interests, and give back to the community.
 USM offers a wide range of service-learning courses in which students receive academic credit as they work with faculty and community organizations to address community-identified needs.
-Most majors offer service-learning courses, but service learning courses may also be completed as part of a student’s elective courses.
-CECD assists students with selecting appropriate service learning courses, assists with service learning placements on request, and provides general support to faculty and programs which offer service learning courses.
+Most majors offer service-learning courses, but service-learning courses may also be completed as part of a student’s elective courses.
+The CECD assists students with selecting appropriate service-learning courses, assists with service-learning placements on request, and provides general support to faculty and programs which offer service-learning courses.

 The University Libraries provide a full range of resources and services in person and virtually.
-The Libraries are open long hours and conveniently located on each of USM's three campuses (Gorham, Portland, Lewiston-Auburn).
-The Libraries offer a range of comfortable spaces for studying, group work and assistance.
+The Libraries are open long hours and are conveniently located on each of USM's three campuses (Gorham, Lewiston-Auburn, and Portland).
+The Libraries offer a range of comfortable spaces for studying, group work, and assistance.
 Find out more at http://usm.maine.edu/library.

-Learning Commons at Glickman Library (2nd Floor) and Gorham Library offer research and writing help, learning assistance, group study rooms and computers and technology support.
+Learning Commons at Glickman Library (2nd Floor) and Gorham Library offer research and writing help, learning assistance, group study rooms, and computers and technology support.
 Similar services are offered at the Lewiston-Auburn Library Information Commons.
-Find out more at http://usm.maine.edu/library/learning-commons.
+Find out more at http://usm.maine.edu/learningcommons.